AlgoMaster Logo

 Putting It All Together: Receipt Processor

-Let's combine everything into a complete receipt processing pipeline.
-This system takes a photo of a receipt and extracts structured data, handling poor image quality and validating the results.
+The receipt processor below combines schema design, preprocessing, and validation into a complete pipeline.
+It takes a photo of a receipt, extracts structured data, handles poor image quality, and validates the results.

 Step 1: Define the Schema